ikt32/scripts-updates/5-gears-readme.md

 The `surface_feedback.ini` file contains the settings per material, which may be modified if needed or wanted.
 The surface effect strength can be globally changed in force feedback settings.

+### Self-cancelling indicator stalks

+If using a device with externally self-cancelling stalks (such as Multifunction Stalks from MOZA), please use the stalk assignments introduced in version 5.7.3:

+* Indicator left (stalk): Assign as you would normally
+* Indicator right (stalk): Assign as you would normally
+* Indicator cancel (stalk): Assign as follows:
+  * Don't go into the assignment setting yet
+  * Put the stalk in either the left or right indication position
+  * Enter the assignment setting for `Indicator cancel (stalk)`
+  * Cancel the stalk manually
+  * The cancel is now assigned

+The non-stalk assignment variants for the indicators self-cancel based on what the script reads for steering inputs, so this does not line up with stalks that use physical triggers like magnets.

 ## Troubleshooting